smartive/graphql-magic/docs/docs/tutorial.md

 ### Content!

-Let's create a blog by adding new models in `src/config/models.ts`:
+Let's make a blog out of this app by adding new models in `src/config/models.ts`:

 ```
   {